subasha-techkraft/LucysLemonadeStand/README.md

       * null values for reference types
       * 0, -1, int.MinValue, and int.MaxValue for integers
-      * blank strings, whitespace-only strings, strings with leading or trailing whitespace, strings with crazy symbols like &amp;nbsp; or emojis, strings with Chinese or Japanese characters, strings with vowels with different àccént marks
+      * blank strings, whitespace-only strings, strings with leading or trailing whitespace, strings with crazy symbols like &amp;nbsp; or emojis, strings with Chinese or Japanese characters, strings with vowels with different Ã ccÃ©nt marks
       * empty collections and, if applicable, collections with duplicates
       * purposely misconfigured settings objects
       * anonymous objects where `dynamic` is a possible generic type